Can Quantum Particles Cross a Horizon?: Klein-Gordon equation in Schwarzschild spacetime

 the equation (\ref{psi}) gives the system:

 where $C$ is a separation constant.

-To study behaviors of quantum particles close to the BH horizon one needs to obtain the solutions to the system (\ref{T''})-(\ref{R''}) with the adequate boundary conditions at $f \to 0$.
-The boundary conditions for the system (\ref{T''})-(\ref{R''}) is usually settled assuming the existence of the crossing the horizon ingoing radial waves \cite{Star,Matz},
+To study behaviors of quantum particles close to the horizon one needs to obtain the solutions to the system (\ref{T''}) - (\ref{R''}) with the adequate boundary conditions at $f = 0$.
+In standard approach, the boundary conditions for (\ref{T''}) - (\ref{R''}) is usually settled assuming the existence of a horizon crossing, ingoing radial waves\cite{Star,Matz},